Last month, my friend Cassie brought a new variety of Anthurium and assigned her daughter plant care.

 Judging from its leaf size, the plant grows no lesser than 65 to 70 cm in length and about 4 cm in diameter.

-However, Anthurium dressleri also takes the cake for its unusual pale yellow to yellowish-green spadix flower and white or greenish-white spathe.
+However, Anthurium dressleri takes the cake for its unusual pale yellow to yellowish-green spadix flower and white or greenish-white spathe.

 Similarly, the blooming season lasts year-round, and blooms stay for 2 to 3 months.